 People believe Freemasons are powerful factors behind politics and business in France.
-Searching "franc-maçonnerie immobilier" on Google: we find an interview (October 2001) with the following question:
+Searching "franc-maçonnerie immobilier" on Google, one fins an interview (October 2001) with the following question:

 On prête parfois au Grand Orient un «empire immobilier».
 Qu'en est-il?

-At time wes hear about a "real estate empire" of the Grand Orient.
+At time we hear about a "real estate empire" of the Grand Orient.
 What is it?